COVID-19 | 21 - 22 Academic Year

 You can use your smartphone for Zoom, but for any classes involving visuals, a laptop with built-in camera (so you can be visible throughout each class to the instructor and fellow students) is strongly recommended; please let your instructor and ITS know if you have any issues accessing a laptop with built-in camera; the university is in discussion about this issue.

-- Faculty will be fully available for academic advice and support; just email your instructor to set up a Zoom meeting during office hours or another time as agreed with instructor.
+- Faculty will be fully available for academic advice and support; just email your instructor to set up a meeting during office hours or another time as agreed upon with the instructor.

-- Advisors will be advising students via Zoom for Fall 2020 semester and will get in touch with you about that.
+- Advisors will be meeting with students by appointment for Fall 2021 semester and will get in touch with you about that.
+Visit staff page here for contact information.

 - The Dean’s office and other Roski School personnel will be available via email during normal business hours.
 Monday - Fridays 9 am to 5 pm